tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

     test accuracy: 95.00 %

 The cost seems to plateau after 1100 iterations.
+The accuracy on the test set is **95%** while the accuracy on the train set is **91%**.
+Overall, the logistic regression performed well on this simple test case.

 ```python